 Can I really get an "Ag Exemption" by putting honey bees on my land?

-In Texas, if you own more than 5 acres of rural or residential land, you may apply for a special "Open Space" land valuation for raising honey bees on your property and save thousands on your property taxes each year!
+If you own between 5 and 20 acres of rural or residential land in Texas, you may apply for a special "Open Space" land valuation by raising honey bees on your property, and save substantial amounts on your annual property taxes.

 How can I get this special land valuation and save money on my taxes?

 First, as the landowner, remember that it is the land that qualifies, not the landowner.

 That means you do NOT have to own or manage the bees and hives yourself.